 If you want to use all builtin Pulsar IO connectors in your Pulsar deployment, you need to download

-connectorsdirectory in the pulsar directory on every broker node or on every function-worker node if you have run a separate cluster of function workers for Pulsar Functions.
+connectorsdirectory in the pulsar directory on every broker node or on every function-worker node if you run a separate cluster of function workers for Pulsar Functions.

 If you want to use Tiered Storage feature in your Pulsar deployment, you need to download